Quadratic algebras associated to permutation idempotent solutions of the YBE: Abstract

 \section{Abstract}

 We study the quadratic algebras $\cA(\k,X,r)$ associated to a class of strictly braided but idempotent set-theoretic solutions $(X,r)$ of the Yang-Baxter or braid relations.
 In the invertible case, these algebras would be analogues of braided-symmetric algebras or `quantum affine spaces' but due to $r$ being idempotent they have very different properties.
 We show that all $\cA(\k,X,r)$ for $r$ of a certain permutation idempotent type are isomorphic for a given $n=|X|$, leading to canonical algebras $\cA(\k,n)$.
 We study the properties of these both via Veronese subalgebras and Segre products and in terms of noncommutative differential geometry.
+We also obtain new results on general PBW algebras which we apply in the permutation idempotent case.